 Marcus Aurelius Antoninus Augustus "Elagabalus", Roman Emperor, ca. 204-222

 J. Stuart Hay, The Amazing Emperor Heliogabalus, London, 1911.
+Available online.
 A Cambridge professor's thorough and lively biography.
 Though the Emperor's homosexual liaisons are discussed with a frankness and detail remarkable for the time of writing, this is a general biography only listed here because the subject's openly-expressed sexual passion as a boy for virile men was extraordinary by classical standards.
-Available for reading online.

 Julius III (originally Giovanni Maria Ciocchi del Monte), Pope, 1487-1555, and Innocenzo Ciocchi del Monte, ca. 1535-77, Italian Cardinal